ReCoded-Org/capstone-turkey-love-thy-neighbour/README.md

 # Love Thy Neighbour

 Love Thy Neighbour is a portal to let people meet and befriend each other, based on their location.
-It's going to help people have stronger and more diverse personal connections which can be in many ways.
+It's going to help people have stronger and more diverse personal connections.

 [Check out our project presentation](https://drive.google.com/file/d/1wHyfIhurV-46E0Xa0I0flvUIVIZlraa7/view?usp=sharing)

 # Outline & Objective

-The purpose of this website is to:
-1. Connect people living in close proximity so they can meet new people in their neighborhoods
+The purpose of this website is to: Connect people living in close proximity so they can meet new people in their neighborhoods

 ## Features